JuliaCI/PkgBenchmark.jl/docs/src/index.md

 ## Installation

-PkgBenchmark is registered in METADATA so installation is done by running `Pkg.add("PkgBenchmark")`.
+PkgBenchmark is registered so installation is done by running `import Pkg; Pkg.add("PkgBenchmark")`.